vh-diazr/dehazing-GP/README.md

 BibTex citation:

 	@article{dehazingGP2019,
-	  title = "Design of estimators for restoration of images degraded by haze using genetic programming",, author = "Jose Enrique Hernandez-Beltran and Victor H. Diaz-Ramirez and Leonardo Trujillo and Pierrick Legrand", journal = "Swarm and Evolutionary Computation",
+	  title = "Design of estimators for restoration of images degraded by haze using genetic programming", author = "Jose Enrique Hernandez-Beltran and Victor H. Diaz-Ramirez and Leonardo Trujillo and Pierrick Legrand", journal = "Swarm and Evolutionary Computation",
 	  pages = "49 - 63",
-	  year = "2019",
-	}

-@article{HernandezBeltran2019,

-title = "Design of estimators for restoration of images degraded by haze using genetic programming",

-journal = "Swarm and Evolutionary Computation",

-volume = "44",

-pages = "49 - 63",

-year = "2019",
+	  year = "2018",

-issn = "2210-6502",

 	}